Rajat12002/Login-Page/README.md

 # Login-Page
-Here is a Login Page for a website. <br>
+Here is a Login Page for a website.
 Using languages HTML, CSS, JavaScript.